Viroid

 Viroids are small single-stranded, circular RNAs that are infectious pathogens.
 Unlike viruses, they have no protein coating.
 All known viroids are inhabitants of angiosperms (flowering plants), and most cause diseases, whose respective economic importance to humans varies widely.
-A recent metatranscriptomics study suggests that the host diversity of viroids and others viroid-like elements is broader than previously thought and that it would not be limited to plants, encompassing even the prokaryotes.
+A recent metatranscriptomics study suggests that the host diversity of viroids and viroid-like elements is broader than previously thought and is not limited to plants, encompassing even the prokaryotes.